morescores/morescores/README.md

 <p>i'm 23 i use he/him</p>

-<p>afk a lot, sorry if i miss your message! feel free to sit with me</p>
+<p>afk a lot, sorry if i miss your message! idm if you sit with me</p>

 <p>dont involve me in fight. ok ❤️</p>